ng572/MySQL-demo/README.md

-# gamelofts_demo
+# gameloft_demo
-a demo for a job I am applying at gamelofts
+a demo for a job I am applying at gameloft

 # Areas of Interest
 I am trying to instantiate the code and concept written in [this article](https://medium.com/analytics-and-data/e-commerce-analysis-data-structures-and-applications-6420c4fa65e7)\